peterzat/agentic-factcheck-crewai/README.md

 ### 2. The Summarizer (SummarizerAgent)

 Once the News Scout has found the articles, the Summarizer takes over.
-This agent reads through all the information and writes a short, easy-to-understand summary.
-It captures the main ideas and key points, so you don't have to read through pages of text.
-Think of it as a student who reads a long chapter and gives you the cliff notes.
+This agent reads through all the information and creates a clear, concise summary of the main points.
+Think of it as having a skilled editor who can take complex news stories and turn them into an easy-to-understand overview.

 ### 3. The Fact-Checker (FactCheckerAgent)

-After the summary is written, the Fact-Checker steps in.
-This is your meticulous detective.
-It carefully reviews the summary, identifies the key factual claims, and then does its own research to verify them.
-It will tell you if a claim is supported by the facts, contradicted, or if there isn't enough information to be sure.
+The most important member of the team!
+The Fact-Checker takes the summary and identifies specific claims that need verification.
+It then conducts additional searches to check whether each claim is supported by evidence, contradicted, or simply unconfirmed.
+This agent acts like an investigative journalist, making sure the information is reliable.

 ## The Workflow in Action